-- When should a class be declared abstract? - ✓ Declare a class abstract if it is intended to be subclassed, but not instantiated.
+- When should a class be declared abstract? - ✔ Declare a class abstract if it is intended to be subclassed, but not instantiated.

-- > Uses of inheritance

-- conceptual hierarchy, polymorphism and code reuse
+- -conceptual hierarchy, polymorphism and code reuse

 - > TicTacToe and Gomoku

-- interfaces and abstract classes
+- -interfaces and abstract classes

 - > Iterative development

-- Quiet testing
+- -Quiet testing

 - > Refactoring

 - iterative strategies for improving design

 - > Top-down decomposition

-- decomposing algorithms to reduce complexity
+- -decomposing algorithms to reduce complexity